Cyanilux

 Note that the SamplerState node generates it’s reference based on the other settings so it cannot be edited.
 That data type also cannot be set through C# though.

-If exposed, these properties will appear in the Inspector window when viewing a Material (Unity’s regular Inspector that is, not the Graph Inspector).
+If exposed/local, these properties will appear in the Inspector window when viewing a Material (Unity’s regular Inspector that is, not the Graph Inspector).
 Materials allow you to have separate textures/values for each instance, while still sharing the same shader.
 These properties can also be set through C# as I’ll explain later.

 The Default field is the value the property will default to when a Material is first created.